Christians around the world know that this past Wednesday we entered into the season of Lent. It all begins each year with Ash Wednesday.

 But here’s the connecting point with Lent.

-God has been set up creation in such a way that it cycles through four seasons each year: Spring, Summer, Fall, and Winter.
+God has set up creation in such a way that it cycles through four seasons each year: Spring, Summer, Fall, and Winter.
 Some places may have only two distinguishable seasons, but generally we have been given these four seasons as gifts.
 I personally love Fall – the significant changes that take place across nature; the leaves as they turn yellow, orange and red; the cooler weather (but not too cold).
 It all draws me in.
 Deeply.

 This is what we have in creation.
 And just as creation rhythmically cycles through the seasons, so the church has been given a rhythmic cycle to walk through year after year after year.
 We’ve been doing this now for centuries upon centuries.